AN INCONVENIENT TRUTH

 People don’t want to hear the truth because they don’t want their illusions destroyed -F. Nietzche

-An inconvenient truth that completely unwarranted action by a group of self interested individuals managed to persuade a substantial number of shareholders that it was necessary to force the resignation of the entire Board.
-The Elliot family was connected with the creation of the Lanarkshire auctioneering company Lawrie & Symington from the initial formation of the company for the next one hundred years.
+An inconvenient truth that completely unwarranted scurrilous action by a group of self interested individuals managed to persuade a substantial number of shareholders that it was necessary to force the resignation of the entire Board of Lawrie & Symington.
+The Elliot family was connected with the creation of the Lanarkshire auctioneering company from the initial formation of the company for the next one hundred years.
 However it became evident that there was a divergence of objective when it became apparent that a group of individuals wished to prevent the board of directors from making initiatives to offset the advancing obsolescence of livestock markets being located in major town centres.
-The objective of the Elliot family Trust was to maintain a profitable economically viable company addressing the issues of the day for the farming community whilst the self serving group who created an ‘Action Committee’ whipped up a campaign based on lies , rumours and deceit which convinced the large number of small shareholders whose only motive was to maintain a cheap, low commissioned service that their market was under threat from hostile forces.
+The objective of the Elliot family Trust was to maintain a profitable economically viable company addressing the issues of the day for the farming community whilst the self serving group who created an ‘Action Committee’ whipped up a campaign based on lies , rumours and deceit which convinced the large number of small shareholders whose only motive was to maintain a cheap, low commissioned service that their market was under threat from hostile forces in the search for profit.
 Nothing could have been further from the truth.

 This iniquitous campaign based on lies rumours and innuendo from scurrilous individuals seeking personal gain was successful in destroying a family company that had preserved the integrity and culture of a vital part of the Scottish rural community.
 The net result was that the new investment programme was destroyed losing millions of pounds allocated to relocation and refurbishment , a possible amalgamation with John Swan PLc. and the loss of the most qualified and enlightened Board of directors ever.
 On achieving success the new company directors with no previous experience succeeded in removing all previous directors who included , two qualified Chartered accountants, One lawyer and MBA, two Nuffield Scholars, Two members of the Association of the Royal Agricultural Society and the Chairman of the Lothians National Health Board.
 This distinguished group of individuals also owned and managed over 50,000 acres of farm land with a combined directorial history of over 200 years.
 The question remains why would a supposedly intelligent group of shareholders wish to commit to a new board with no prior experience that the newly elected Chairman himself admitted he had no desire to Chair.